oonqt/Emby.Notifications.Discord/README.md

 ![media added override](https://i.memester.xyz/u/6n3.png)

+#### Hide External Server Links
+This will exclude any external links (i.e. title, local images) that have a URL tied to your EmbyServer.
+Only Enable this if you want to prevent people from seeing your Server URL.
+If you already have remote access disabled, there is no need to enable this as the links will already be excluded.
+Local images will be proxied through one of my file hosting servers to hide the location of your server

 #### Mention Type
 This gives you the ability to choose between 2 mention types, `@here`, `@everyone`, or `None` The fundamental difference between `@everyone` and `@here` is `@everyone` will send the mention to everyone regardless of their status, while `@here` will only send the mention to the people who are currently online.